What is Tax Base?

 #2 – Gauge of Taxable Income

-Through the official statistics collected from numerous sources, it helps the government assess the total revenue that it tends to gain, usually from taxable income, by looking at the tax base of the economy as a whole.
-This helps the country’s government to ascertain the total income that it can thus generate for the previous assessment year
+The official statistics collected from numerous sources help the government assess the total revenue from the asset tax base it tends to gain, usually from taxable income, by looking at the economy's tax base as a whole.
+This helps the country's government to ascertain the total income that it can thus generate for the previous assessment year.

 #3 – Wide Base Increases Revenue

-When a government goes on tax various other items on an indirect basis such as VAT, Central duty, excise duty, imports, and tariffs, etc., its base would now widen.
-The enhanced base would serve as a source of further revenue for the government.
-The government can now channel this towards productive purposes such as the development of infrastructural projects, social and welfare spending, etc. Such activities would further the development of the nation.
+When a government goes to tax various other items on an indirect basis, such as VAT, Central duty, excise duty, imports, tariffs, etc., its base would now widen.
+The enhanced base would be a source of further revenue for the government.
+The government can now channel this towards productive purposes such as developing infrastructure projects, social and welfare spending, etc. Such activities would further the development of the nation.

 #4 – Acts as an Accountable Source

 When a government goes on to establish its tax base, this would now serve as an accountable source of revenue.
-This information can now very well be fed into statistical data that will be combined by various agencies.
-Thus this data serves as a reliable source to gauge the amount of taxes that a country collects to enable it to have a comparison with various other countries to ascertain the total amount collected from taxes.
+This information can now be fed into statistical data combined by various agencies.
+Thus this data serves as a reliable source to gauge the amount of taxes a country collects to enable it to compare with various other countries to ascertain the total amount collected from taxes.

 Limitations